One of the most famous structures of Islamic architecture can be found in Jerusalem.

 In this post, you’ll discover the ultimate list of interesting Dome of the Rock facts, one of the best-recognized domes in the world!

 1. It’s located on a world-famous hill in Jerusalem

-The Dome of the Rock is a famous Islamic building located on Temple Mount, a hill in the Old City of Jerusalem.
+The Dome of the Rock is a famous Islamic building in Jerusalem located on Temple Mount, a hill in the Old City.
 This hill is known by Muslims as “Haram esh-Sharif” which translates to “The Noble Sanctuary.”

 Originally known as “Mount Moriah,” this is probably one of the most important religious places in the world as it has been considered a holy location in Judaism, Christianity, and Islam.